 Select a Community

-adeister ajimenez alaplante bbuck bstern cbennett ccantu cchapman ckoehler ddooley dfalaschi dguy dherrera dkick draider dskarloken gbuchholz gfreeman gweatherford hdunning jalgots jallen jcook jminton jnordmann lbonkows lmurray lsnow mhall mlarsen mmatheis mmorre msavage pbonawitz pdunn plock-dawson pwijsman rcashmere rdouglas rgastelum rjohnson rrobie rsudman smcclurg smorris srobinson tbeltran tberliner tbettner tphilp tquinn wmills
+adeister alaplante bbuck bstern cbennett ccantu cchapman ckoehler ddooley dguy dherrera DigDep dnguyen draider gbuchholz gfreeman gweatherford hdunning jalgots jallen jcoogan jcook jminton jnordmann lbonkows lmurray lsnow mhall mlarsen mmatheis mmorre msavage pbonawitz pdunn plock-dawson Project WET pwijsman rborgonovo rcashmere rjohnson rrobie rsudman smcclurg smorris srobinson tbeltran tberliner tbettner tphilp tquinn wmills

 When water is provided by a private well, periodic testing of its water is recommended but not mandated.
 Owners of private wells should use only laboratories certified by the California Department of Heath Services to conduct an analysis.
 Private wells fall outside federal and state regulation because they are on private land and not covered by the SDWA.
 They also are not subject to the same periodic testing and monitoring requirements as public water systems.
 There are more than 600,000 private wells in California.

 Experts recommend having private well water tested at least once a year for coliform bacteria.Experts recommend having private well water tested at least once a year for coliform bacteria.
 Shallow wells along rivers and wells built without proper sanitary seals are especially susceptible to bacterial contamination from surface water entry.